Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Preliminaries and Setup

 which is equivalent to the stated inequality~\eqref{eq:prop:decrease}.

 \begin{rem} In the above proof's first step, the i-IOSS estimate~\eqref{eq:defn:iIOSSsummable} is applied and the ${\epsilon}$- and ${\varphi}$-terms are directly eliminated because the considered trajectories have identical inputs and outputs.
 As usual, the optimization problems for FIE and MHE will require these identities as additional constraints.
 In order to investigate robustness against violations of these constraints, the general i-IOSS formulation of~\eqref{eq:defn:iIOSSsummable} also allows to consider trajectories with deviant inputs, ${u}$ and ${\hat{u}}$, and outputs, ${y}$ and ${\hat{y}}$, in Proposition~\ref{prop:decrease}.
-In this case additional terms according to
+In this case additional terms for the considered constraint violations result in~\eqref{eq:prop:decrease} which can be interpreted and addressed as additional disturbances. \end{rem}

-result.
-Hence, the considered constraint violations and the disturbances ${w}$ and ${v}$ enter the estimate~\eqref{eq:prop:decrease} in the same fashion such that robustness against such constraint violations follows in a straight-forward manner. \end{rem}